 An infographic by the Clean Arctic Alliance Drawing on the lessons from the social, economic and environmental costs of four major heavy fuel oil spills, this document highlights how a precautionary approach should be applied to protect the Arctic environment from the disastrous consequences of a potential HFO spill.

 Position Statement by the Clean Arctic Alliance - HFO-Free Arctic: Ban Heavy Fuel Oil from Arctic Shipping The use of heavy fuel oil (HFO) by vessels operating in the Arctic poses a major risk to the Arctic marine environment.
 It produces harmful emissions that negatively impact the global climate, threatens the food security, livelihood and way of life of Arctic communities and produces emissions that impact human health.
-As the use of HFO is expected to rise as vessel traffic in the Arctic increases, the Clean Arctic Alliance strongly advocates the phasing out of the use of HFO as the most effective mitigation strategy as a matter of priority.
+As the use of HFO is expected to rise as vessel traffic in the Arctic increases, the Clean Arctic Alliance strongly advocates the phasing out of the use of HFO as the

 An infographic by the European Climate Foundation Increased shipping activities and changeable shipping conditions provide the backdrop of this comprehensive and visual representation of the many threats facing the Arctic environment, from heavy fuel oil spill, with catastrophic long-lasting consequences on this remote and vulnerable ecosystem, local indigenous populations' health and food security to illegal waste sludge dumping.
 Increased Black Carbon and other air pollutants emissions only accelerate climate change and add to the problem of ice melt.